Where to buy engagement rings in Tokyo, Japan

 Getting to Okachimachi

 You need to take the subway to Okachimachi Station.
 From the station, you literally need to walk about 2 minutes to the West, until you will see the first jewellery stores.
-The good news is that place is packed with all sort of jewellery stores.
+The good news is that the place is packed with all sorts of jewellery stores.

 Literally, you can find anything and everything in this quarter.
-The bad news is that it's very time consuming to go from store to store, so you will need to start quite early in the morning.
+The bad news is that it’s very time-consuming to go from store to store, so you should start early in the morning.

 Okachimachi jewellery stores